Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Results and Discussions

-Figures \ref{Acc_WDF_1.2_0}-\ref{Acc_WDF_0_1.6} then consider accelerating WDF ($g_w(t)$ in Eq. \eqref{eq:gw_acc}) with respectively $[k_x, k_z] = [1.2, 0]$ in Fig. \ref{Acc_WDF_1.2_0} and $[k_x, k_z] = [0, 1.6]$ in Fig. \ref{Acc_WDF_0_1.6}, which are the same wavenumber chosen in Figs. \ref{dec_WDF_1.2_0}-\ref{Dec_WDF_0_1.6} and Ref. \cite{Linot_Schmid_Taira_2024}.
-Here, the upper bounds $\overline{G}$ associated with different $t_0$ overlap to two horizontal lines in Fig. \ref{Acc_WDF_1.2_0} and overlap to one horizontal line in Fig. \ref{Acc_WDF_0_1.6}, which is different from the upper bound $\overline{G}$ obtained in decelerating flows (Figs. \ref{dec_WDF_1.2_0}-\ref{Dec_WDF_0_1.6}) that closely follow the maximal transient growth.
-For streamwise varying mode ($k_x\neq 0$), transient growth in accelerating flows (Fig. \ref{Acc_WDF_1.2_0}) is much smaller than that in decelerating flows (Fig. \ref{dec_WDF_1.2_0}), which is consistent with the flow physics that acceleration will stabilize the flow while deceleration will destabilize the flow \cite{linot2025extractingdominantdynamicsunsteady}.
-For spanwise varying mode ($k_z\neq 0$), the transient growth $G(t)$ will decrease as increasing initial time $t_0$ in decelerating flow (Fig. \ref{Dec_WDF_0_1.6}), while it will increase as increasing $t_0$ in accelerating flow (Fig. \ref{Acc_WDF_0_1.6}).
-For all results in Figs. \ref{dec_WDF_1.2_0}-\ref{Acc_WDF_0_1.6}, we successfully find a Lyapunov function $\boldsymbol{P}(t)$, which also certify the uniform stability of the equilibrium $\boldsymbol{x}=\boldsymbol{0}$ for linear time-varying system in \eqref{eq:discrtizedformlinearsystem}.
+Figures \ref{Acc_WDF_1.2_0}-\ref{Acc_WDF_0_1.6} then consider accelerating WDF ($g_w(t)$ in Eq. \eqref{eq:gw_acc}) with respectively $[k_x, k_z] = [1.2, 0]$ in Fig. \ref{Acc_WDF_1.2_0} and $[k_x, k_z] = [0, 1.6]$ in Fig. \ref{Acc_WDF_0_1.6}, which are the same wavenumber chosen in Figs. \ref{dec_WDF_1.2_0} and \ref{Dec_WDF_0_1.6} \cite{Linot_Schmid_Taira_2024}.
+Here, the upper bounds $\overline{G}$ associated with different $t_0$ overlap to two horizontal lines in Fig. \ref{Acc_WDF_1.2_0} and overlap to one horizontal line in Fig. \ref{Acc_WDF_0_1.6}, which is different from the upper bound $\overline{G}$ obtained in decelerating flows (Figs. \ref{dec_WDF_1.2_0} and \ref{Dec_WDF_0_1.6}) that closely follow the maximal transient growth.
+For streamwise varying mode ($k_x\neq 0$), transient growth in accelerating flows (Fig. \ref{Acc_WDF_1.2_0}) is much smaller than that in decelerating flows (Fig. \ref{dec_WDF_1.2_0}), \todo{which is consistent with the flow physics that acceleration will stabilize the flow while deceleration will destabilize the flow \cite{Linot_Schmid_Taira_2024,linot2025extractingdominantdynamicsunsteady}.
+The destabilizing effects of decelerating flows may also lead to the upper bound $\overline{G}$ closely following the maximum of transient growth $G(t)$ in decelerating flows (Figs. \ref{dec_WDF_1.2_0} and \ref{Dec_WDF_0_1.6}).} For spanwise varying mode ($k_z\neq 0$), the transient growth $G(t)$ will decrease as increasing initial time $t_0$ in decelerating flow (Fig. \ref{Dec_WDF_0_1.6}), while it will increase as increasing $t_0$ in accelerating flow (Fig. \ref{Acc_WDF_0_1.6}).
+For all results in Figs. \ref{dec_WDF_1.2_0}--\ref{Acc_WDF_0_1.6}, we successfully find a Lyapunov function $\boldsymbol{P}(t)$, which also certify the uniform stability of the equilibrium $\boldsymbol{x}=\boldsymbol{0}$ for linear time-varying system in \eqref{eq:discrtizedformlinearsystem}.